Agent Covenant Protocol · ACP in plain English

 Distribution key for profit sharing

+Live.
 When revenue exists, ink percentage = payout percentage.
 Owner-initiated, any currency.

-On-chain enforceable payout
+On-chain trustless payout

 Git Covenant Twin